 The PJM TO operating entity (or Local Control Center - LCC - Transmission Operator) responsibilities defined below are required to create and maintain an accurate model of the electric system.
-These models are required to analyze real-time conditions to help ensure that the PJM transmission system is operated safely and reliably.
+These models are required in order to perform Real-time Monitoring, Real-time Analysis, Real-time Assessments and Operational Planning Analysis.

 PJM TOs are obligated to provide data and information to adequately model the electric system.
 In addition to the responsibilities identified in this manual, the PJM Consolidated Transmission Owner's Agreement (TOA) and the PJM manuals also reference models and information required by PJM.
-The roles identified by PJM are consistent with those in the NERC Functional Model for interconnected system operation.
+The roles identified by PJM are consistent with those contained in NERC Reliability Standards and the PJM TO/TOP Matrix.
 The responsibilities listed below, although not intended to be all-inclusive, identify many significant TO operational responsibilities and obligations which impact electric system modeling.
 The TO is required to:

-- · Establish transmission facilities ratings and provide these ratings to PJM - Provide local network integrity by defining operating limits, developing contingency plans and monitoring operations if applicable - Provide telemetry of transmission systems to PJM and other TOs - Provide real-time operations information to PJM and other TOs - Provide maintenance and construction plans to PJM and other TOs as required - Supply engineering data for transmission system models to PJM and other TOs as required - Define contingencies to be evaluated in real-time - Submit outage requests to PJM according to PJM requirements
+- · Establish and provide Transmission Facility Ratings to PJM - Provide local network integrity by defining operating limits, developing contingency plans and monitoring operations if applicable - Provide telemetry of transmission systems to PJM and other TOs - Provide real-time operations information to PJM and other TOs - Provide maintenance and construction plans to PJM and other TOs as required - Supply engineering data for transmission system models to PJM and other TOs as required - Define contingencies to be evaluated in real-time - Submit outage requests to PJM according to PJM requirements